SmallConfusion/Fusion-Compute/README.md

 ## Documentation

 Documentation of functions and usage can be found by reading the generated documentation of the Compute class in the Godot engine.
 Reading the [multiply_arrays](./addons/fusion_compute/examples/array_multiply/) and [generate_image](./addons/fusion_compute/examples/generate_image/) will be helpful too.
-The [slime](./addons/fusion_compute/examples/slime/) example is a more complex example.
+The [slime](./addons/fusion_compute/examples/slime/) example is more complex.